Admissions Process at IWS

-As required by the New York State Department of Health, IWS follows the New York State Immunization Requirements for School Entrance/Attendance, which requires all school children to be fully vaccinated, unless a medical or religious exemption has been granted.
+As required by the New York State Department of Health, IWS follows the New York State Immunization Requirements for School Entrance/Attendance, which requires all school children to be fully vaccinated, unless a medical exemption has been granted.
 In addition, IWS follows the NYSED Immunization Guidelines for Schools, which explains the purpose of vaccination policy and procedures in schools, and makes best practice recommendations.
 Vaccinations are usually obtained through a child’s health care provider as part of routine health care.
 If that is not possible, the Tompkins County Health Department (607-274-6616) will provide vaccinations on a sliding fee scale if you meet their eligibility criteria.

 If a physician licensed to practice medicine in this state certifies that any vaccination may be detrimental to a child's health, then a medical exemption can be requested.
 IWS requires an annual, written exemption request to be submitted that identifies the specific vaccination(s) and the length of time the vaccination(s) is(are) contraindicated, along with a current letter from the student’s physician confirming the exemption.

 is signed by a medical doctor (apparently a practitioner 's signature is not sufficient)

 includes a date-stamp, as medical exemptions are only good for one year

 lists all the vaccines from which the child is medically exempt (see the 2019-20 NYS list of vaccinations required for school attendance)

 Please see your primary health practitioner with further questions regarding medical exemptions.